Chinese internet publishing options

 Chinese white Label

-The Chinese company will be responsible for the ICP, ensuring the software remains controlled.
+The Chinese company will be responsible for obtaining the ICP and ensuring the software remains under control.

 Article: Information being updated